YinonMaor/DDoSnew/README.md

 ```
 npm run build
 ```
-A directory with bundled modules (server, client and CDN) would be created.
+A directory named `dist/` with bundled modules (server, client and CDN) would be created.

 Running the bundled module is exactly the same as for unbundled modules.